-It has been observed that in some cases, a failure happens before the workflow runs (during pipeline processing).
-In this case, re-running the workflow will fail even though it was succeeding before the outage.
+In some cases, a failure may happen before the workflow runs (during pipeline processing).
+Re-running the workflow will fail even though it was succeeding before the outage.
 To work around this, push a change to the project’s repository.
 This will re-run pipeline processing first, and then run the workflow.

 Also, please note that you cannot re-run jobs and workflows that are 90 days or older.